-hydropower-only establishing an Adjustable Block Program featuring a community solar component would not satisfy this statutory requirement.
+Because community solar is a subset of "community renewable generation projects"-which can include generating technologies such as wind, solar thermal, biodiesel, biomass, tree waste, and hydropower-only establishing an Adjustable Block Program featuring a community solar component would not satisfy this statutory requirement.
 For a distinct, non-PV community renewable generation program, the IPA's Initial Plan set out a competitive procurement event with bids selected on the basis of price.
-At the time of this Revised Plan's publishing, that This procurement event has not yet been conducted, but is planned to be completed was held in late 2019, prior to the scheduled approval of this Revised Plan and no bids were selected.
+This procurement event was held in late 2019 and no bids were selected.